Keith Peache

-Keith Peache (born 10 August 1947) is a male retired British wrestler.
+Keith Peache (born 10 August 1947) is a British retired wrestler.

 Wrestling career

 Peache competed at the 1976 Summer Olympics and the 1980 Summer Olympics.
 He represented England finishing in fourth place in the 100kg heavyweight division, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
 Four years later he once again finished just outside the medals when finishing fourth again for England, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
 He finally won a medal (a bronze) in the +100kg super-heavyweight division at the 1986 Commonwealth Games in Edinburgh, Scotland.